Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 Assigning multiple security and compliance initiatives (e.g., Azure Security Benchmark, NIST 800-53 r5, PCI, NIST 800-171, ...) with just JSON becomes very complex fast.
 Assigning 5 such Initiatives to 4 environment categories, would require 21 nodes with may repeated items, causing the JSON file to ballon to thousands of lines.

-After creating script based documentation generations we realized if we formatted the spreadsheets in a certain way we could use the spreadsheet to drive the parameters when deploying Assignments.
+Based on development of the documentation feature using spreadsheets as report output, that capability was adapted to use spreadsheets as input to control parameters for different parameters when deploying Assignments.

 >Needs much more documentation